Why go? For delectable treats that would make even the best home chef jealous.

 Gamba resides in a basement location on West George Street, and with unassuming confidence serves up a variety of playful, inventive seafood dishes.
 It’s hard to name the origins of this various plates, but flavours like wasabi, pickled ginger and fig jam keep it all zingy and appetising.
 Their pre-theatre menu is a great shout for those who want to drop in earlier in the evening.

 Why go?
-For slick Modern European plates at a destination diner – with a great prix de fixe if you don’t want to break the bank.
+For sleek and modern European plates at a destination diner – with a great prix fixe if you don’t want to break the bank.

 A slew of different food ventures have opened and closed on these premises over the years – and in 2006, the Hotel du Vin chain came along to try their luck.
-Vegetarians will be pleased to know they have their very own à la carte menu to choose from, while everyone else will also be plenty happy with confit sea trout, lamb saddle and other delicious offerings.
+Breaking free from any curse that befell previous eateries, Hotel du Vin is popular with locals and visitors alike, drawing those in search of a moreish meal.
+We're talking a flavoursome a-la-carte with fresh ingredients sourced locally, devised by head chef Gary Townsend.
+Not partial to meaty offerings?
+Vegetarians will be pleased to know they have their very own à la carte menu to choose from, as well as a tasting menu that includes the likes of roasted watermelon, goats cheese gnocchi, and chocolate cremeaux.

 Why go?
 For cosy vibes and a surprisingly affordable à la carte menu at this Byres Road cubbyhole.